Priority conservation research questions for prospective students

 For more information email our programme manager Wendy Collison

 WILDLIFE AND ENERGY PROGRAMME

 - Can key morphometrics of birds of prey be used as an identification technique for carcasses?

-- Can power pole density serve as a surrogate for avian electrocution risk in southern Africa?
+- Can power pole density be a surrogate for avian electrocution risk in southern Africa?

 - Can remote sensing tools help identify electrocution risk for birds based on the identification and mapping of distribution power poles using satellite imagery?

-- What is the physiological effect on birds from the electromagnetic fields that are produced by electrical infrastructure?
+- What is the physiological effect on birds from the electromagnetic fields produced by electrical infrastructure?